WICG/nav-speculation/referrer_provided_prefetch_proxies.md

 ### Status quo: browser-provided proxies only

+* Using a single proxy server reveals information about the target sites to the proxy.
+* Using a two-hop proxy chain hides more information but is more complex.
+* Keeping this as an opt-in, off-by-default for privacy reasons severely limits its use.
 * Expensive for browsers to maintain and offer.
 * Trade-off between privacy and cost: using a single proxy server reveals information about the target sites to the proxy; using a two-hop proxy chain hides more information but is more expensive.